AshwiniScripter/Pedometer_app/README.md

 ---

 ## **Features**
-- Tracks steps in real-time using the step detector sensor.
+- **Real-Time Step Tracking**: Accurately detects and counts steps using the device's step detector sensor.
-- Displays the total number of steps taken.
-- Reset button to restart the step count.
-- User-friendly interface.
+- **Step Reset**: Easily reset the step count to zero with the reset button.
+- **User-Friendly Interface**: Clean and intuitive design for a seamless user experience.

 ---